pactflow/docs.pactflow.io/website/docs/docs/bi-directional-contract-testing/consumer.md

 We recommend using the `pact-broker can-i-deploy` command from [CLI Tools](https://docs.pact.io/implementation_guides/cli/#distributions) for this step.
 Our examples use the Docker version of this to simplify administration.

-The output from the command will provide a link to the verification result in Pactflow.
+The output from the command will provide a link to the verification result in PactFlow.
 Interpreting these results is contract specific.

 Here is our pipeline to date on the first run of a consumer: